 The University of Kansas Cancer Center provides patients with the latest treatment options, which often aren’t available elsewhere within our region.
 These options frequently take the form of clinical trials.

 There are many reasons to refer patients to a cancer center that also designs and initiates the trials.
 Our physicians understand the underlying science that leads to the design of the trial.
 We have more insight into which patients are eligible.
 Eligible patients have easier access to the trial, with many patients able to receive this advanced cancer care close to home.
-Additionally, the Midwest Cancer Alliance (MCA) collaborates with the cancer center's Clinical Trials Office to offer access to advanced clinical trials to MCA members throughout the state.
+Additionally, the Masonic Cancer Alliance (MCA) collaborates with the cancer center's Clinical Trials Office to offer access to advanced clinical trials to MCA members throughout the state.

 We belong to the national NRG/GOG clinical trials cooperative group and are home to investigator-initiated clinical trials run by the physicians who wrote them.
 These leading-edge trials focus on ovarian cancer: